markusdd/OpenDTUFusionDocs/README.md

 Simple 800MHz-2.6GHz wideband PCB Antennas are included and sufficient for most users.
 Later also a variant with external SMA-Antennas will be available if you have deep coverage requirements.
 Meanwhile you can have this by ordering the U.FL-SMA-pigtails and Antennas yourself, you need 1x 2.4GHz for Wifi, 1x 2.4GHz for the NRF24 (for HM Series) and one 868MHz Antenna for the CMT2300A-RF (HMS/HMT series).
 If you only operate one type of inverter series, you can leave the not needed antenna port unpopulated.

+**HINT about Flash Size**: As people have requested this info because e.g. OpenDTUonBattery considers moving away from supporting 4MB Flash: The ESP32-S3 module on the Fusion will always come with at least 8MB Flash and 2MB PSRAM (8NR2).
+We might elect to supply more if parts availability demands it but we gurantee not to deliver anything below this configuration.

 ## Summary